 - 5 overtime hours at ($10 x 1.5) = $75

-- For a total of $875
+- or a total of $875

 Step 3: Distribute tips earned

-If you use the tip credit, make sure tipped employees' wages meet the state minimum wage after tips.
-Otherwise your business will have to make up the difference out of pocket.
+If you use the tip credit, make sure tipped employees’ wages meet the state minimum wage after tips.
+Otherwise, your business will have to make up the difference out of pocket.

 How to calculate a tip credit, if the state allows them.

-Tipped employees are classified by the U.S. Department of Labor as anyone who regularly makes more than $30 a month in tips.
-This constitutes most front-of-house restaurant employees such as servers, runners, hosts, and bartenders.
+The U.S. Department of Labor classifies tipped employees as anyone who regularly makes more than $30 a month in tips.
+This constitutes most front-of-house restaurant employees like servers, runners, hosts, and bartenders.
 Some states have their own qualifications.
-Check your state's rules to make sure you're compliant.

 Step 4: Tax calculations and considerations